tqtezos/prototype-forwarder-contract/README.md

 <

-## Forward-Any-Contract
+## Forward-AnyFA12-Contract

 There is another contract (named ForwardAny).
-It's documentation can be found here ./README-forward-any-tez.md
+It's documentation can be found here ./README-forward-any-fa12.md